redis/node-redis/packages/time-series/README.md

 For a complete example, see [`time-series.js`](https://github.com/redis/node-redis/blob/master/examples/time-series.js) in the Node Redis examples folder.

-### Creating TimeSeries data structure in Redis
+### Creating Time Series data structure in Redis

 The [`TS.CREATE`](https://oss.redis.com/redistimeseries/commands/#tscreate) command creates a new time series.

-Here, we'll create a new timeseries "`temperature`":
+Here, we'll create a new time series "`temperature`":

 ```javascript